 Mondher Mahjoubi, M.D., Chief Executive Officer and Chairman of its Executive Board, was appointed Chief Executive Officer and Chairman of its Executive Board on December 30, 2016.
 Prior to joining Innate Pharma, Dr. Mahjoubi led AstraZeneca's oncology therapy area franchise, playing an instrumental role in the development and execution of its oncology product strategy from 2013-2016.
 Prior to that role, he served as the Senior Vice President of Global Product Strategy in Oncology at Genentech from 2010-2013.
 He also previously held various positions as Vice President of Marketing and Medical Affairs at Roche, Sanofi-Aventis and Rhone Poulenc Rorer.
-Dr. Mahjoubi is trained as a medical oncologist, holds a M.D. from the University of Tunis (Tunisia) and university degrees in Medical Oncology from the University of Lariboisiere-Saint Louis (France).
+Dr. Mahjoubi is trained as a medical oncologist, holds a M.D. from the University of Tunis (Tunisia) and university degrees in Medical Oncology from the University of Paris Sud (France) and in Clinical Research and Methodology from the University of Lariboisiere-Saint Louis (France).
 He was resident doctor at the Faculty of Medicine in Tunis and at the Gustave-Roussy Institute in Villejuif.
 He is a member of the American Society of Clinical Oncology and European Society of Medical Oncology.
-He is also currently an independent board member and Chairman of the Board of Directors at PDCline Pharma, a clinical stage biotech company developing a novel class of anticancer vaccines.
+He is also currently a consultant at Boston Pharmaceuticals and an independent board member and Chairman of the Board of Directors at PDCline Pharma, a clinical stage biotech company developing a novel class of anticancer vaccines.